-Elvis Presley was a huge fan of McGarrett -- and of Jack Lord.
+Elvis Presley was a huge fan of Steve McGarrett -- and of Jack Lord.
 While in Honolulu for the Elvis: Aloha From Hawaii concert in 1973, Elvis called Jack and asked to stop by for a visit.
-Of course, Jack and Marie invited him to come along.
+Of course, Jack and Marie invited him to come.
 Elvis did not arrive alone; instead, his entourage was with him.
 After all, who would want to sit back at the hotel when they could be meeting Jack?
 No one!

 Read about how Jack met Elvis in the words of a true Elvis fan on these Web pages: